kaanguven/binanceFuturesBot/README.md

 ## Full version

-First of all our discord community !
+First of all join our discord community !

 [Discord](https://discord.gg/6wts7KDE).